Oriented Borel-Moore homologies of toric varieties: Background

+Note that in the special case where $G$ is trivial, the above definition recovers the notion of a \emph{linear variety}.

-\begin{prop} Let $X$ be a linear variety, and $Y$ an arbitrary variety.
-Now the Künneth map
+\begin{prop} Let $X$ be a $G$-linear variety, $Y$ be an arbitrary $G$-scheme, and let $B_*$ be an oriented Borel--Moore homology theory (on $G$-schemes) satisfying localization.
+Then the Künneth map

-is surjective. \end{prop} \begin{proof} The fact that the map is surjective when taking a product with either $X = \A^n$ or $X$ a $G$-representation $V$ follows from the extended homotopy property and compatibility properties of exterior products and pullbacks.
+is surjective. \end{prop} \begin{proof} The fact that the map is surjective when taking a product with a $G$-representation follows from the extended homotopy property and compatibility properties of exterior products and pullbacks.

 Assume that we have a closed inclusion $Z \hookrightarrow X$ such that the claim holds for $X - Z$ and $Z$.
-Now the localization exact sequence yields us a diagram
+Then the localization exact sequence yields us a diagram

 where the leftmost and rightmost vertical maps are surjections.
 From the 4-lemma it follows that also the middle vertical map is surjective.
 This shows that surjectivity is preserved in the third operation defining linear varieties.
 Showing that it is preserved in the second operation is similar but easier, so the claim follows. \end{proof}